 The Charter’s enactment 35 years ago also meant a transfer of authority of Canada’s highest law from Great Britain to Canada.
 This transfer was the subject of intense debate.
 Some provinces were concerned that the federal government was acting unilaterally.
 Ultimately, the agreement was concluded without Quebec’s participation.
 Subsequent efforts to secure the support of all provinces, through the Meech Lake Accord and the Charlottetown Accord, also failed.

 The Canadian Constitution is the supreme law of the nation.
 Section 52 of the Constitution Act, 1982 states that no other law can go against the rights that it protects.
 This same section gives the courts authority to invalidate legislation that is found to be contrary to constitutional principles.
 The adoption of the Charter means that Canadians rely on judges to interpret and enforce the human rights contained within the Charter, including striking down unconstitutional laws that violate the rights and freedoms that the Charter protects.
-While the Charter remains controversial for some, some studies suggest - will open in a new tab that it has since become one of the strongest symbols of Canadian nationhood.
+While the Charter remains controversial for some, some studies suggest that it has since become one of the strongest symbols of Canadian nationhood.